bgp/autopeer/CONTRIBUTING.md

 ## How to contribute

 We welcome community contributions to the project.
 Contributions to the repo will be covered by the Apache CLA.
-Please sign the CLA by commenting `I have read the CLA Document and I hereby sign the CLA` in the Pull Rquest.
+Please sign the CLA by commenting `I have read the CLA Document and I hereby sign the CLA` in the Pull Request.
 Contributions will be reviewed through pull requests.

 ## Getting Started